aperloff/Analysis/BINNING_OPTIMIZATION_README.md

 6. SLm
 7. signal

-<br>Run hadd to combine DYe_CleanVars and DYm_CleanVars into DY_CleanVar.
-Do the same for SLe and SLm into SL.

-If running a single region at once, you can use use a loop in bash:
+<br>If running a single region at once, you can use use a loop in bash:
 ```bash
 for reg in "DYe_CleanVars" "DYm_CleanVars" "GJet_CleanVars" "LDP"; do root -b -l -q 'MakeAllDCBkg.C+(0,'$reg',"TotalBkg","root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV12","nominal","")'; done
 ```